saghul/pyuv/docs/udp.rst

         Open the given file descriptor (or SOCKET in Windows) as a ``UDP`` handle.

-    .. py:method:: close([callback])

-        :param callable callback: Callback to be called after the handle has been closed.

-        Close the ``UDP`` handle.
-After a handle has been closed no other operations can be performed on it.

-        Callback signature: ``callback(udp_handle)``.

     .. py:method:: getsockname

         Return tuple containing IP address and port of the local socket.